How To Become a Licensed Real Estate Agent in New York

 Managing eAccessNY, such as making updates when there's a change of address or broker association.

-Collecting commissions on sales or rentals and making sure the agent has his payout.
+Collect commissions on sales or rentals and make sure the agent has his payout.

-Providing office space, a computer, and a desk and chair or a cubicle in which to work.
+Providing office space, a computer, a desk and chair, or a cubicle to work.

 Supervising the agent's activity to prevent the agent from violating New York state rules and regulations.